 The Days of Bonnie and Clyde, http://www.sl-prokeys.com/thompson/bonnieandclyde.htm.
 A nice timeline of Bonnie and Clyde.

 Bonnie and Clyde, FBI Files, http://vault.fbi.gov/Bonnie%20and%20Clyde.
 A large number of documents from the then Bureau of Investigation.
 Much of it involves the automobiles that the duo stole, the number of which is quite staggering.
-Certainly needed for the true Bonnie and Clyde afficionados although you do wonder what prompted them to in 1983 "revise" a memo written in 1934.
-The memo is labeled as being from the "Federal" Bureau of InvestigatiOn at a date before the Department of Investigation was redubbed the FBI.
+This new information is certainly of interest to the true Bonnie and Clyde aficionados although you do wonder what prompted them in 1983 to "revise" a memo written in 1934.
+The memo is labeled as being from the "Federal" Bureau of Investigation at a date before the Department of Investigation was redubbed the FBI.
 Be that as it may, in that memo, the FBI is described as being heavily involved in tracking and locating Bonnie and Clyde.

 The site, the FBI Vault at http://vault.fbi.gov, has a lot files about a lot of people of "interest" to the FBI.
 A memo about Henry Miller describes him as a "phoney writer".

 "Clyde Barrow", The Internet Accuracy Project, http://www.accuracyproject.org/cbe-Barrow,Clyde.html.
 An excellent site that tries to correct some of the errors that occur with the rise of the Fount of All Knowledge."